• Skip to primary navigation

 2. Add the bacon and cook for 8-10 minutes or until crispy.
 Transfer using a slotted spoon to a paper towel-lined surface.

-3. Add the onions and garlic to the dutch oven/sauté pan and sauté for 2-4 minutes or until the onions are soft and translucent.
+3. Add the onions and garlic to the Dutch oven/sauté pan and sauté for 2-4 minutes or until the onions are soft and translucent.

 6. Reduce heat to medium-low, cover, and cook for 25-30 minutes or until cabbage has softened and most of the liquid has mostly evaporated.
 Serve warm.